 James qualified as a solicitor in England & Wales in 1985 and also in Hong Kong in 1986.

-He has been engaged in commercial litigation as a solicitor since 1983, much of it with an international flavour.
+He was engaged in commercial litigation as a solicitor from 1983-2016, much of it with an international flavour.
 He was a partner of Ince & Co between 1991 and 2016.

 James worked for three years in Hong Kong and has conducted business extensively in the Far East throughout his career.
 The international nature of his practice is also reflected in the fact that he has overseen court litigation and arbitrations not only in the UK but also in HK, Japan, PRC, South Korea, Singapore, India, Sri Lanka, South Africa, Nigeria, Australia, New Zealand, Argentina, Venezuela, Mexico, USA, Canada, Norway, Germany, Denmark, Greece, France and the UAE.

-James is a co-author of the Admiralty section of the current Halisbury’s Laws of England
+James was a co-author of the Admiralty section of the current Halisbury’s Laws of England

 “Just a short note to thank you on behalf of myself and my clients for all that you did in the mediation.
 As a person who has now attended numerous mediations (now well into three figures), on both sides the Atlantic, … I have to say that in my view you are one of the top mediators.”

 “The mediation proved to be an invaluable process here.
 I thought that, as the mediator, you were excellent.
 You challenged us where necessary but in such a way that added to the process.
 I think that you did very well to bring the parties together.”

 “I considered your conduct of the mediation to be quite excellent and it was very much down to you that we were able to find a conclusion when, frankly, I felt a conclusion was unlikely.”

 “You helped the parties isolate the 2-3 pivotal issues in dispute.”